GEIPAN: History and developments

+GEPAN was renamed to SEPRA (Service d'Expertise des Phénomènes de Rentrée Atmosphérique, Atmospheric Re-entry Phenomena Expertise Department) in 1988, and then to Service d'Expertise des Phénomènes Rares Aérospatiaux ("rare aerospace phenomena expertise department") in 2000.
+In 2005, the research unit was renamed to GEIPAN.

 The French Gendarmerie was instructed to channel data from reports of UFO sightings to SEPRA, which therefore was in a position to draw on a large database of such events.
 In cases where physical traces appeared to be present, SEPRA could call on the technical resources of CNES to perform a thorough scientific investigation.
-A famous example of such an investigation was in the Trans-en-Provence Case.
+A famous example of such an investigation was the Trans-en-Provence Case.

 In March 2007, GEIPAN started to make its archives available online to the public.

-French skeptics have criticized the quality of the work of the GEPAN.

-In March 26, 2007, the CNES own report says 28% of sightings remain unidentifed.
+The same year, French skeptics criticized the quality of their investigative work, arguing the sightings were too quickly filed as unidentified.
+On March 26, 2007, the CNES' own report said that 28% of sightings remain unidentified.

+More recent reports of GEIPAN estimate the unidentified sightings at around 3%.